chromice/ae/README.md

 - William Shakespeare
 ```

-Now, Shakespeare was a playwright, while the rest of the authors are book writers.
+Now, Shakespeare was a playwright, while the rest of the authors are novelists.
 Let's delete his record:

 ```php
 $shaky->delete();